Nature of work

 - It may be provided to us directly by a member of the public when they sign up to use a service we are providing.

 - It may be shared with us by another organisation due to us being part of a service they are providing, or as part of research and intelligence necessary for public health functions, such as informing decisions on the design and commissioning of services.
-This will include organisations such as Office for National Statistics, NHS Digital, national and local NHS bodies and Clinical Commissioning Group, local authorities and schools.
+This will include organisations such as Office for National Statistics, NHS England, national and local NHS bodies and Integrated Care Boards, local authorities and education settings.

 What types/classes of information do we hold and how do we use it?